Mark Giordano: Seattle Kraken

-On July 21, 2021, Giordano was selected from the Flames by the Seattle Kraken at the 2021 NHL Expansion Draft.
+On July 21, 2021, Giordano was selected from the Flames by the Seattle Kraken at the 2021 NHL expansion draft.
 Prior to the start of their inaugural season, Giordano was named the first captain in Kraken franchise history alongside alternates Adam Larsson, Yanni Gourde, Jordan Eberle, and Jaden Schwartz.

 Giordano began the season playing alongside Jamie Oleksiak as the pair allowed 1.7 expected goals against per 60 minutes of play.
 By mid November, Giordano had recorded three goals and four assists while continuing to lead Seattle in average ice time.
 However, after testing positive for COVID-19 prior to a game against the Tampa Bay Lightning, Giordano spent 10 days isolated in a hotel before returning to the Kraken lineup on December 10.
-As a result of his overall play, Giordano was named to the 2022 NHL All-Star Game roster as voted by fans.
+As a result of his overall play, Giordano was a candidate for the "Last Men In" for the 2022 NHL All-Star Game but was not selected by the fan vote.

-On March 5, 2022, Giordano played his 1,000th NHL game, on the same day as Toronto Maple Leafs forward Wayne Simmonds’ 1,000th game (they would later be teammates following Giordano's trade).
+On March 5, 2022, Giordano played his 1,000th NHL game, on the same day as Toronto Maple Leafs forward Wayne Simmonds' 1,000th game (they would later be teammates following Giordano's trade).
 He is the first player in Seattle Kraken franchise history to reach the milestone.

-Toronto Maple Leafs
+Toronto Maple Leafs and retirement

 On March 20, 2022, a day before the trade deadline, Giordano was traded by Seattle with Colin Blackwell to his hometown Toronto Maple Leafs for a second-round pick in both 2022 and 2023, as well as a third-round pick in 2024.
-Giordano continued his strong play in Toronto as the team qualified for the post-season, although ultimately lost in the first round to the two-time defending cup champion Tampa Bay Lightning.
+Giordano continued his strong play in Toronto as the team qualified for the postseason, although ultimately lost in the first round to the two-time defending cup champion Tampa Bay Lightning.

 On May 22, 2022, Giordano was signed to a two-year, $1.6 million contract extension with the Maple Leafs, worth $800,000 annually.
-The deal was seen by analysts as a significant hometown discount for the cap-strapped club, several million dollars less than what Giordano would likely fetch in the summer offseason from competing teams.
-Giordano and the Maple Leafs had originally agreed in principal to a $1 million annual salary, but Giordano approached the club and asked the team to sign him to $800,000 annually (just over the veteran's minimum) to provide the team with more financial flexibility in icing a competitive, salary cap compliant team.
+The deal was seen by analysts as a significant hometown discount for the cap-strapped club, several million dollars less than what Giordano would likely fetch in the summer off-season from competing teams.
+Giordano and the Maple Leafs had originally agreed in principle to a $1 million annual salary, but Giordano approached the club and asked the team to sign him to $800,000 annually (just over the veteran's minimum) to provide the team with more financial flexibility in icing a competitive, salary cap compliant team.

-During the 2022-2023 NHL season on February 26th, 2023, Giordano passed Kris Russell for the most shots blocked in NHL history with 2,045 after blocking a shot by Carson Soucy against his previous team, the Seattle Kraken.
+During the 2022–23 NHL season on February 26, 2023, Giordano passed Kris Russell for the most shots blocked in NHL history with 2,045 after blocking a shot by Carson Soucy against his previous team, the Seattle Kraken.
+He is now second in career blocked shots after being surpassed by Marc-Édouard Vlasic.

+Ahead of the 2025–26 NHL season, Giordano ended his playing career, opting to join the Maple Leafs' AHL affiliate, the Toronto Marlies, as a coaching advisor.